rj-jesus/Calculus-Cheat-Sheet/README.md

 As I get some free time I might translate it to english.

 ### Calculus II
-Still writing most of it.
+~~Still writing most of it.~~ Half way through.
+Next big update should come by the end of this term.
 After it is completed and checked I might also translate it to english.

+Thanks to Fábio Maia got some pretty dumb typos fixed.
+Thanks.

+Ricardo Jesus